HAHOOS/MelonAutoUpdater/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, email [hahoos@hahoos.pl](mailto:hahoos@hahoos.pl) with the following format:
+To report a vulnerability, email [hahoos@hahoos.pl](mailto:hahoos@hahoos.pl) or message @hahoos on Discord with the following format:

 ```
 Hello,